 Time-derivative couplings can be evaluated numerically by computation of wavefunction overlaps along the trajectory.
 We have implemented this method in Newton-X to be used with MRCI, MCSCF (Ref), and TDDFT (Ref), CC2 and ADC(2) (Ref) approaches.

 This same approach can be used for spin-orbit couplings as well.

 Nonadiabatic dynamics with QM/MM

-Nonadiabatic dynamics simulations can also profit of hybrid schemes such as QM/MM.
+Nonadiabatic dynamics simulations can also profit from hybrid schemes such as QM/MM.
 The atoms of the entire system S to be treated by means of the hybrid method are divided into disjoint regions.
-For a standard QM/MM-setup with electrostatic embedding these subsets are typically an inner and an outer region.
-Inner and outer region are described by quantum-mechanics and molecular mechanics, respectively.
+For a standard QM/MM-setup with electrostatic embedding, these subsets are typically an inner and an outer region.
+Inner and outer region are described by quantum mechanics and molecular mechanics, respectively.
 Specifically, QM electronic-structure methods are used to accurately describe multiple electronic states of the compound of interest, while the MM component primarily deals with secondary environmental effects.
 Standard force fields are employed in the MM part incorporating bonded terms, van-der-Waals interactions and electrostatic interaction between partial point charges associated with each atom.
 Our implementation of QM/MM surface hopping is described in Ref.